 https://careringnc.org/wp-content/uploads/2021/05/cropped-circle-logo.png

-The event is free to attend, and an opportunity to invest in Care Ring's life-saving maternal child health programs will be presented.
-LEARN MORE & REGISTER TO ATTEND BELOW.
+The event was free to attend thanks to our event sponsors, and an opportunity to invest in Care Ring's life-saving maternal child health programs was presented.

 Graph for BMH week